Downtown Orlando skyline and Lake Eola at sunset in Central Florida

 Buyers now have a better chance to:

 That said, the best homes in the best locations still attract competition.
-A balanced market does not mean every seller is desperate.
+A balanced market doesn't mean every seller is desperate.
 It means smart buyers have more room to make better decisions.

 What This Means for Sellers

-For sellers, the Orlando market is still strong, but it is no longer forgiving bad pricing or lazy marketing.
+For sellers, the Orlando market is still strong, but it's no longer forgiving bad pricing or lazy marketing.

 To sell well in today's market, your home needs: